How do I start a divorce?

 How many marriages end in divorce?

+According to recent divorce statistics in England 2023, 42% of marriages end in divorce.
 You are not alone.
 It is a life changing process however, Birkett and Co Solicitors are here to guide you with the best legal advice from our divorce experts.

 Will everything be split equally in divorce?

 The starting point in the division of your wealth and assets is on a 50/50 basis however this can be departed from in order to achieve a fair outcome for you both.
+Below you will find specific aspects the Courts will take into account in achieving a fair division of assets.

 • The welfare of any children of the marriage